 You can also search for loads that will cover deadheads.
-For example, if you’re based in Dallas, TX, and you’re hauling to Jackson, Miss., it only makes sense to pick up a load in Jackson to haul back home.
+For example, if you’re based in Dallas, TX, and you’re hauling to Jackson, MS, it only makes sense to pick up a load in Jackson to haul back home.
 This way, you aren’t wasting time or miles without pay.

 Logistics and requirements for hot shot trucking

 Getting the vehicle and trailer you need is important, but it’s a final step.
 First, there’s some paperwork to take care of before you can start hot shot trucking.

 Even if you’re driving a “civilian” truck, you must register it commercially.
 You could be fined if your vehicle isn’t licensed properly.

 As an owner-operator, you’re in charge of your driving logs.
 Use these to mark timing, distance, and the weight of your hauls under hours of service (HOS) regulations.
 If hauling over state lines, stay aware of each state’s regulations and how to document hour hauls for interstate transport.